Leave this site

 Update:

-December has seen the beat team continue to conduct work to disrupt county lines, working on future closure orders for other addresses and visiting those for compliance checks that already have closure orders in place.
+The beat team continue to conduct work to disrupt county lines, working on future closure orders for other addresses and visiting those for compliance checks that already have closure orders in place.
+Loughborough East currently has 1 partial closure orders in place at the time of writing for addresses that are causing the most harm - with constant reviews being made for any other potential address that need the same action.

 Police aim to tackle different elements of vehicles crime such as theft, TWOC and ASB caused by vehicles